elis/desckit/README.md

 ### Script Files

-There are currently 3 mandatory script files:
+There are currently 2 mandatory script files:

- - `script.ejs` - This is the HTML template for the layout of the descktop wallpaper
+ - `script.ejs` - This is the HTML template for the layout of the desktop wallpaper.
- - `script.js` - This is the Server-side(!!) script to be ran when the script is requested.
-This runs in your NodeJS instance so you can configure it to do whatever you want that is supported by NodeJS
+ - `script.js` - This is the Server-side(!!) script to be run when the script is requested.
+This runs in your NodeJS instance so you can configure it to do whatever you want that is supported by NodeJS.

+Optionally, you can include more files in scripts:

- - `script.styl`- This is the Stylus CSS source file that will generate a `script.css` file when needed
+ - `script.styl`- This is the Stylus CSS source file that will generate a `script.css` file when needed.

 Change those files to create your own customized descktop backgrounds.